Operation Wheeler/Wallowa: Operation Wheeler/Wallowa

 The next day, Gelling flew in Company D, 3/21st Infantry, and Company B, 2nd Battalion, 1st Infantry Regiment, to search the area around Hill 63 for other 2nd Division elements, while the units already on the ground finished clearing the hamlet to its west.
 The PAVN abandoned the hamlet later that day and scattered to the east and south in small, fast-moving teams to complicate allied pursuit.
 Documents found on dead PAVN soldiers identified their unit as the 2nd Battalion, 3rd Regiment.
 Gelling's men reported that they had killed a total of 128 PAVN in the three-day battle for Hill 63 and its environs.
 Seven US soldiers had been killed (all in the first two hours of the first day) and 84 wounded.
 What mission the 3rd Regiment had been performing near Ross remained a mystery, but the Americal Division obtained more evidence a week later that something was afoot.
 On the afternoon of 5 December, an air cavalry troop commander assigned to support the 3rd Brigade, 1st Cavalry Division, was training a new gunship team from the 1st Squadron, 9th Cavalry, when he spotted some people on a ridge north of LZ Ross.
 After the helicopters made a low pass that identified them as PAVN, the two gunships opened fire and cut down several of the figures.
 A Blue Team landed on the ridge just a few minutes later and eliminated even more soldiers, bringing the total number of dead to 17.
 A search of their possessions revealed that they had been the command group of the 2nd Division, apparently caught while performing a reconnaissance mission against LZ Ross.
-Among the dead were the division commander, Colonel Tru, the division's political officer, its deputy chief of staff, its chief of rear services, its chief of military operations and intelligence, its chief of combat operations and training and the commanders of the 3rd and 21st Regiments along with several of their battalion commanders.
+Among the dead were the division commander, Colonel Trữ, the division's political officer, its deputy chief of staff, its chief of rear services, its chief of military operations and intelligence, its chief of combat operations and training and the commanders of the 3rd and 21st Regiments along with several of their battalion commanders.
 A notebook marked “Absolute Secret” and other documents recovered from the scene described a plan for a multi-regiment attack on LZ Ross.
 The plan emphasized the need to destroy a large number of US helicopters and discussed tactics that could be used to shoot them down.
 Although the document did not specify a date for the attack, it described a preparatory phase that was to end on 23 December.
 Therefore, US intelligence deduced that the attack would probably come just before or right after the customary Christmas truce.
-Taking the document at its word, General Koster strengthened the 3rd Brigade's defenses at LZ Ross.
+Taking the document at its word, Koster strengthened the 3rd Brigade's defenses at LZ Ross.
 He also reinforced Landing Zone Leslie, a smaller, company-size base 4 km to the southwest.
 Most significantly, he stationed a troop of M113s from the 1st Squadron, 1st Cavalry, at Ross, giving the base a hard-hitting reaction force.
 Koster learned more about the 2nd Division's plans on 9 December, when his main air reconnaissance element, Troop B of the 1/9th Cavalry, spotted a battalion-size group of PAVN 5 km northwest of LZ Baldy.
 After air and artillery strikes had pounded the location, several companies from the 1/35th Infantry, moved in to engage the PAVN.
 The day-long battle resulted in the deaths of 121 PAVN.
 Ten more soldiers who were taken prisoner said they had been part of a food-gathering party from the 1st and 3rd Regiments.
 According to their reports, the headquarters of the 2nd Division was trying to accumulate a month's worth of rice so it could conduct a major operation in the Quế Sơn Valley.
 Over the next several weeks, Troop B of the 1/9th Cavalry saw no more sign of the 2nd Division.
 Its only major contact during that period came on 14 December, when gunships spotted troops from the 70th Main Force Battalion and the V15 Local Force Company on the coastal plain east of Baldy.
 The helicopters killed 58 VC with help from the 5th Battalion, 7th Cavalry, but a search of the dead produced no additional clues about the intentions of the 2nd Division.